Getting A Bridging Loan With Bad Credit

 Lenders will consider many different exit strategies from bad credit borrowers, but if they’re not happy with the plan, they may refuse the loan:

-- Sale of investments: If you have illiquid assets (those you can’t easily raise cash from without a financial loss), it may be easier to acquire a bad credit bridging loan.
+• Sale of investments: You may repay your loan by cashing in other investments (e.g. stocks and shares).
 You’ll need to prove to the lender that these assets exist and you can access them when needed.

-- Refinancing to a mortgage: If you’re using this option, an agreement in principle from the lender offering you a mortgage will demonstrate you will have finds to pay back the bridging loan.
+• Refinancing to a mortgage: If you’re using this option, an agreement in principle from the lender offering you a mortgage will demonstrate you will have funds to pay back the bridging loan.

 If the exit plan fails, you may be hit with default charges and other fees and will need to refinance, extend the loan, or pay it off by some other means.
 This can be stressful and costly, which is why it is vital you can rely on your intended exit plan.